punicasuite/tutorials/smart-contracts-docs-cn/course10_use_other_api_in_smart_contract.md

 ### 3.2 RegisterAction

-`RegisterAction` is used for push events.
+`RegisterAction` is used for pushing events.

 params format: string + multiple params